Wylie Undergraduate Essay Prize

-The Wylie Medal 2021 will be awarded to the most meritorious essay under the title of Artificial intelligence - threat or saviour for the anaesthesia workforce?
+The Wylie Medal 2023 will be awarded to the most meritorious essay under the title of Inequalities in health this year: how does it affect pre-operative care & recovery?
 Essays must be written by an undergraduate medical student at a university in Great Britain or Ireland.
 The overall winner will receive the Wylie Medal in memory of Dr W Derek Wylie, President of the Association 1980-82.

-Applications will be invited from medical students studying in Great Britain and Ireland (subject to confirmation of eligibility).
+Applications were invited from medical students studying in Great Britain and Ireland (subject to confirmation of eligibility).

 - All applicants should be the sole author of their essay.